s0ders/go-semver-release/README.md

 }
 ```

 You can define custom release rules to suit your needs using a JSON file and by passing it to the program as bellow.
-Be careful with release rules though, especially major ones, as their misuse might can easily make you loose the benefits of using a semantic version number.
+Be careful with release rules though, especially major ones, as their misuse might easily make you loose the benefits of using a semantic version number.

 ```json
 {